Wgeshow/Optical-Design-Studio/README.md

 ## Updating the application

 Versions 1.0.5 and earlier require one manual upgrade to 1.1.0.
 Preserve **User Data** and **portable_settings.json**.
 If using a new application folder, select your existing data folder under **Settings → Data storage** and restart.

-Version 1.1.0 supports user-confirmed download, checksum verification, in-place replacement and restart for subsequent compatible updates through **About → Download and install**.
-The application folder must be writable, with free space for staging and a backup.
-No GitHub account or token is required.

 Packages appear under [Releases](https://github.com/Wgeshow/Optical-Design-Studio/releases).
 Windows package names follow `OpticalDesignStudio-Portable-VERSION-Windows-x64.zip`, with a matching `.sha256` file.